mist475/Schematica_Extra/README.md

 2. Execute `git rebase -i HEAD~X` where `X` is the amount of your commits.
 This will make sure you squash only your own commits.
 3. You should now see a list of all your commits, prefixed with `pick`.
 Change all instances of `pick` (excluding the first!) into `squash` or simply `s`.
 Then save/quit the editor once.
 4. A second screen should show up, displaying all the commit messages (you may edit them, delete or add some).
 After your done save/quit the editor again.
-5. If git successfuly rebased things simply push your cleaned up commits by executing `git push -f`.
+5. If git successfully rebased things simply push your cleaned up commits by executing `git push -f`.

 #### Creating an Issue
 Crashing?
 Have a suggestion?
 Found a bug?
 Create an issue now!